-Furniture intended for the indoors is never going to have as long an outdoor life as its pressure-treated or rot resistant wood counterparts, but a little protection from the elements goes a long way.
-Whether you’re turning a ladder-back chair into a flower planter or want to put your favorite wooden rocker on the porch, here are some tips on how to get the most life out of wood furniture in the garden.
+Whether you’re turning a ladder-back chair into a flower planter or want to put your favorite wooden rocker on the porch, here are some tips on prolonging the life of wood furniture in the garden.

 Outdoor Wood Furniture Challenges

 Wooden furniture faces sizable obstacles to surviving outdoors, such as the following:

 - Most wood naturally biodegrades, so untreated wood (or rot-resistant species like teak, redwood, or cedar) will decompose surprisingly fast.
 Even treated or rot-resistant wood has a finite life span.

 - Outdoor furniture typically uses robust construction with thick pieces and joints that limit wood exposure, while indoor furniture tends to have delicate joints, thin components, and veneers.
 Using indoor wood outside means it can easily warp, disintegrate, or incur moisture damage from inclement weather.